academe/omnipay-adyen/README.md

     <script>
     // The form element to encrypt.
     var form = document.getElementById('adyen-encrypted-form');

-    // See https://github.com/Adyen/CSE-JS/blob/master/Options.md for details on the options to use. var options = {};
+    // See https://github.com/Adyen/CSE-JS/blob/master/Options.md for details on the options to use.
+    // The options were not listed in official documentation at time of writing. var options = {};

     // Bind encryption options to the form. adyen.createEncryptedForm(form, options);
     </script>